AdobeDocs/experience-cloud.en/help/website-implementation/pages/analytics.md

 1. Open the [We.Retail site](https://aem.enablementadobe.com/content/we-retail/us/en.html) in your Chrome browser
 1. Click the Debugger icon ![Open the Experience Cloud Debugger](../assets/images/analytics-debuggerIcon.png) to open the **[!UICONTROL Adobe Experience Cloud Debugger]**
-1. Click to the Analytics tab
+1. Click to open the Analytics tab
 1. Expand your Report Suite name to show all of the requests made to it
 1. Confirm the Page Name variable and value